kardios/hougangworkshop/README.md

 - If choosing to enter text directly, type your content into the provided text area and click **Let's Go! :rocket:** to process.
 - The AI will then analyze your input according to your selected options and display the results within the app.

-## Installation
+## API Key

-To run Readhacker locally, you'll need Python and Streamlit installed.
-Clone the repository, install dependencies, and start the Streamlit server:

-**Secrets** Ensure you have an OpenAI API key set in your environment variables as OPENAI_API_KEY to authenticate requests to OpenAI's API.
+- Ensure you have an OpenAI API key set in your environment variables as OPENAI_API_KEY to authenticate requests to OpenAI's API.

 ## Dependencies

 - Streamlit
 - OpenAI
 - PyPDF

 ## Contributing

 - Contributions to Readhacker are welcome!
 Whether it's feature suggestions, bug reports, or code contributions, please feel free to reach out or submit a pull request.

 ## License

-- Specify your license here or indicate if the project is open-source.
+- This project is open-source.